mehulagg/gitlab/doc/user/project/code_owners.md

 type: reference
 ---

-# Code Owners **(PREMIUM)**
+# Code owners **(PREMIUM)**

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/6916) in GitLab 11.3.
-> - Code Owners for Merge Request approvals was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/4418) in GitLab Premium 11.9.
+> - Code owners for merge request approvals was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/4418) in GitLab Premium 11.9.
 > - Moved to GitLab Premium in 13.9.

-Code Owners define who owns specific files or paths in a repository.
+Code owners define who owns specific files or paths in a repository.
-You can require that Code Owners approve a merge request before it's merged.
+They help you determine who should review or approve merge requests.

-Code Owners help you determine who should review or approve merge requests.
+If you have a question about a file or feature, code owners can help you find someone who knows the answer.

-If you have a question about a file or feature, Code Owners can help you find someone who knows the answer.
+After you configure code owners as the owners of files, you can set them as approvers of merge requests and protected branches.

-If you don't want to use Code Owners for approvals, you can [configure rules](merge_requests/approvals/rules.md) instead.
+If you don't want to use code owners for approvals, you can [configure rules](merge_requests/approvals/rules.md) instead.

-## Set up Code Owners
+## Set up code owners

-You can specify users or [shared groups](members/share_project_with_groups.md) that are responsible for specific files and directories in a repository.
+You can use code owners to specify users or [shared groups](members/share_project_with_groups.md) that are responsible for specific files and directories in a repository.

-To set up Code Owners:
+To set up code owners:

-1. Choose the location where you want to specify Code Owners:
+1. Choose the location where you want to specify code owners:
    - In the root directory of the repository
    - In the `.gitlab/` directory
    - In the `docs/` directory